News on field service management and optimization

 From the employee’s perspective, it’s quite different: they remain on call, often restricted in their movements, without real freedom.

-Hence legitimate frustrations… and avoidable conflicts if the issue is addressed in advance.
+Hence legitimate frustrations… and avoidable conflicts if the issue is addressed beforehand.

 Formalizing Breaks: Mission Impossible?

-• Automatically reserve time slots dedicated to breaks (lunch, recovery, etc.).
+• Automatically reserve time slots dedicated to breaks (lunch, rest, etc.).

-• Configure fixed rules with controlled flexibility (extended time slots, 10-minute tolerance, etc.).
+• Set fixed rules with controlled flexibility (extended time slots, 10-minute tolerance, etc.).

 An infographic of legal rights